Which of the following best describes how deviance is defined?

 b.
 Deviance’s definition is determined by one’s religion:

 This option is also not correct because deviance is not exclusively determined by religious beliefs.
 While religious values and moral codes can influence what a particular religious community considers deviant, deviance is not universally defined by a single religion.

 Different religions have different sets of values, and within each religion, interpretations can vary, making it a complex and highly variable source for defining deviance.

 c.
 Deviance occurs whenever someone else is harmed by an action:

-This option is not correct because deviance is not exclusively about causing harm to others.
-While harm to others can be a factor in defining deviant behavior, there are many actions that society deems deviant that do not necessarily result in direct harm to others.
+This option is not correct because deviance is not solely about causing harm to others.
+While some deviant behaviors may indeed harm others, not all deviant acts result in harm.

 Deviance is a broader concept that encompasses behaviors that challenge or violate societal norms, whether or not harm is involved.
 Furthermore, the concept of harm itself can be socially defined and subject to interpretation.

 In summary, the correct answer is (d) because deviance is fundamentally a socially constructed concept that varies across different societies, cultures, and historical periods.
 It is intimately tied to social norms, values, and the way societies react to behavior that challenges these norms.

 The other options do not accurately capture the nuanced and socially contingent nature of deviance.